yihui-hu/yihui-work/src/pages/works/famicase.md

 On hindsight, I would have spent the time developing an entirely new idea, but I didn't want to miss out on the submission.
 It didn't fill up until after a few weeks, so I definitely could have done so.
 Well, I did have my mid-term exams then, so...

-Anyway, here is my entry ⤵︎
+Anyway, here is my entry:

 ![image](/assets/famicase/famicase.png)